mimiflynn/iwaspromisedcookies.com/contents/articles/stepping-up-js-skills/index.md

 ## Read

-Its hard to know where to start because your don't know what you don't know.
-A good place to start is at the beginning.
-Read about Javascript; its a great way to fill in the gaps.
-There are plently of free references online that can help you along.
+Its hard to know where to start because you don't know what you don't know.
+Simply reading about Javascript is a great way to fill in the gaps.
+There are plently of free references online:

 [Javascript Allonge](https://leanpub.com/javascript-allonge/read)